Complexity Theory

 😉

 Here are my thoughts and embedded scribes of the computational complexity course taught in UW–Madison in 2024 Spring, taught by the Steenbock Professor, Gödel Prize winner Jin-Yi Cai.
-It is my honor to take his class.

 Disclaimer: This article and embedded scribes definitely contain errors in tiny details though I have tried moderate efforts.